 24/7 hotline: 203.432.2000

-If you wish to make use of SHARE’s services, you can call the crisis number (203.432.2000) at any time for a phone consultation or to set up an in-person appointment.
+If you wish to make use of SHARE’s services, you can call the SHARE number (203.432.2000) at any time for a phone consultation or to set up an in-person appointment.
 You may also drop in on weekdays during regular business hours.
 Some legal and medical options are time-sensitive, so if you have experienced an assault, we encourage you to call SHARE and/or the Yale Police as soon as possible.
 Counselors can talk with you over the telephone or meet you in person at Acute Care in the Yale Health Center or at the Yale New Haven Emergency Room.
 If it is not an acute situation and you would like to contact the SHARE staff during regular business hours, you can call the hotline or contact one of the SHARE staff directly: Jennifer Czincz, 203.432.0310; Anna Seidner, 203.436.8217), Cristy Cantu (203.432.2610), Freda Grant (203.436.0409), or John Criscuolo (203.494.6247).

 University-Wide Committee on Sexual Misconduct

 The University-Wide Committee on Sexual Misconduct (UWC) is an internal disciplinary board for complaints of sexual misconduct available to students, faculty, and staff across the University, as described in the committee’s procedures.
 The UWC provides an accessible, representative, and trained body to fairly and expeditiously address formal complaints of sexual misconduct.
 UWC members can answer inquiries about procedures and the University definition of sexual misconduct.
 The UWC is comprised of faculty, administrative, and student representatives from across the University.
-In cases where formal resolution is sought, investigations are conducted by professional, independent fact finders.
+In UWC cases, investigations are conducted by professional, independent fact finders